-- (9) Service classification: City of Pensacola. - (9a) Availability.
+(9) Service classification: City of Pensacola.

+- (9a) Availability.
 Available to all current municipally operated buildings and facilities, and current and former municipally operated utilities, and other uses as authorized by the Mayor.
-Measurement shall be by standard meter as normally used within the city. - (9b) Customer charge.
+Measurement shall be by standard meter as normally used within the cityPensacola Energy. - (9b) Customer charge.
 Twenty-two dollars and eighteen cents (\$22.18) fixed monthly charge, plus - (9c) Distribution charge.
 Three dollars and twenty-four cents (\$3.24) per Mcf. - (10) Service classification: GTS, gas transportation service.
 (For large volume commercial/industrial consumers). - (10a) Availability.
 Available to a consumer with sufficient resources for purchasing its own natural gas supplies and transporting it on the city's natural gas system to the consumer's facilities.
-The city will determine which gate station on the city's interstate pipeline transporter system has adequate capacity to receive the transportation request.
+The city Pensacola Energy-will determine which gate station on the city's Pensacola Energy's-interstate pipeline transporter system has adequate capacity to receive the transportation request.
 There shall be a separate contract with each consumer for each service location which includes a customer charge, a distribution charge, and a charge for fuel.
-Such contracts may be executed by the Mayor.
-Contracts for this service must be for not less than one (1) year. - Consumers using this service must have adequate standby facilities approved by the city that will permit the city to curtail consumption as the city may determine necessary. - (10b) Contract volume.
+Such contracts may be executed by the Mayor, based on recommendations by the Director of Pensacola Energy.
+Contracts for this service must be for not less than one (1) year.

+Consumers using this service must have adequate standby facilities approved by the city that will permit the city to curtail consumption as the city may determine necessary.

+- (10b) Contract volume.
 Transportation volumes not less than two hundred (200) MMBTU per day.
 Volume requirements shall be reviewed in determining if a consumer shall qualify for this rate. - (10c) Customer charge.
 Two hundred dollars (\$200.00) fixed monthly charge, plus - (I0d) Distribution charge.
 Rates to be negotiated.

 An additional \$0.0475/MMBTU shall be added to cover administrative, maintenance, and monitoring costs for the transportation distribution on a daily basis.
-The consumer must notify

-- the city a minimum of five (5) working days prior to the beginning of each month and identify the volume of the third party gas to be transported on the system during that month. - (11) Service classification: GPT, gas purchased transportation service.
+The consumer must notify the city Pensacola Energy a minimum of five (5) working days prior to the beginning of each month and identify the volume of the third party gas to be transported on the Pensacola Energy system during that month.

+- (11) Service classification: GPT, gas purchased transportation service.
 (For large volume commercial/industrial consumers). - (11a) Availability.
 Available to a consumer using the city's natural gas service.
 There shall be a separate contract with each consumer which includes a customer charge, a distribution charge, and a charge for fuel.
-Such contracts may be executed by the Mayor.
+Such contracts may be executed by the Mayor, based on recommendations by the Director of Pensacola Energy.
 Contracts for this service must be for not less than one (1) year.
 All consumers under this rate are subject to the terms of the contract. - (11b) Contract volume.
 Transportation volumes not less than two hundred (200) MMBTU per day.
 Volume requirements shall be reviewed in determining if a consumer shall qualify for this rate. - (11c) Customer charge.
 Two hundred dollars (\$200.00) fixed monthly charge, plus - (11d) Distribution charge.
 Rates to be negotiated.